revaturelabs/interviewquestions/InterviewSpecificQuestions/CoreJava/OOPSConcepts.md

 <blockquote>

 Interface allow us to achieve 100% abstraction in java.
 An interface is declared by using the `interface` keyword.
-Sll the methods in an interface are abstract (declared with the empty body), and all the fields are `public`, `static` and `final` by default.
+All the methods in an interface are abstract (declared with the empty body), and all the fields are `public`, `static` and `final` by default.

 Like abstract classes, we cannot create objects of interfaces.